iknek/iknek.github.io/content/aboutme.md

 ## What am I up to nowadays?

-As mentioned, I'm currently back in Sweden from living in the Netherlands.
+As mentioned, I'm currently back in Sweden after living in the Netherlands.
 In my free-time, I've found myself doing a fair bit of security research, primarily through public bug bounty and vulnerability disclosure programs.
 This has been a lot of fun (and very challenging since I'm doing everything alone!), as these types of programs have enabled me to dabble with a vast range of different tech stacks/technologies, and tools.